 - After vomiting rinse your mouth with water.
 This will wash the acid away which can damage teeth.

 - After vomiting, your tooth enamel will be soft, try to wait an hour before toothbrushing to let your enamel re-harden.
-This prevents you brushing your enamel away.

 NHS dental care is free during pregnancy and for 12 months after your baby is born.